bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 ## Questions

 1. What is React JS and what problems does it try and solve?
+    React is a front end framework that tries to make building UI's easier.
+It also makes handling dynamic data easier.

 1. What does it mean to _think_ in react?
+        React lets us right declrative code which is both more semantic and easier to think about. we can write less code, reduce bugs, it's easier to understand, and easier to change.

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.
+        Classical components which contain state have methods and are constructed with data.
+        Functional components are fuctions and have data passed in.
+While classical components can also have props, they are able to get their data from the state as well.
+Functional components don't have that option.

+            Classical components are also class objects as opposed to functions.

 1. Describe state.
+        State is the object containing all of the relevant data of the application.
+        (or component if it's not the App state)

 1. Describe props.
+        props are the data passed into the component.

 ## Project